shamsa-abid/academic-kickstart/content/service/reviewing/index.md

   - 2023 Intense Committee Member

-  - MSR 2021 Committee Member in Shadow PC committee within the Shadow PC-track"
+  - MSR 2021 Committee Member in Shadow PC committee within the Shadow PC-track

+  - Reviewer for Journal of Behavior and Information Technology in 2020 and 2021 "

 authors: []
 tags: []
 categories: []